jppelteret/dealii-weak_forms/README.md

 - The datatype for calculations (`float`, `double`, `std::complex<...>`) is, chosen only at assembly time and is in principle, generic.
   This feature, however, needs to be tested more thoroughly.
+- Performance improvements for the self-linearising forms is an ongoing area of interest and research.
+- A matrix-free implementation will be investigated in the future.

 # Class documentation
 ---------------------